 From 125-N, turn left onto S.E.
 Myra Road.
 Cross the intersection at The Dalles Military Road and turn right into Fort Walla Walla Park.

 From the park entrance, follow the road up the hill to the Museum.

 CONTACTS

-Please call the Museum at 509-525-7703 for information and assistance.
+Please call the Museum at 509-525-7703 or email info@fwwm.org with any questions regarding our school tour program.